essex-lab/ProtoMS/doc/.man/protoms.rst

   ranseed integer

 where ``integer`` is any positive integer.
 This command is used to set the random number seed to be used by the random number generator.
-The random number seed can be any positive integer, and you will want to specify a seed if you wish to run reproducable simulations.
+The random number seed can be any positive integer, and you will want to specify a seed if you wish to run reproducible simulations.
 If you do not specify a random number seed then a seed is generated based on the time and date that the simulation started.

 .. index::
   single: temperature